 In the case of non-EU or ‘third’ countries, legislation exists under our Road Traffic Acts to allow for the recognition of foreign driving licences for exchange purposes.
 If there is a no deal Brexit, the UK will become a third country, and arrangements can then be made for the exchange of UK driving licences.

 Driving in the UK on an Irish licence: The UK Government’s stated position is that, post Brexit, arrangements for EU licence holders who are visiting or living in the UK would not change.
 Visitors to the UK, with driving licences from EU Member States, will enjoy the same arrangements as today.

 There are also potential issues around UK issued Certificates of Professional Competence (CPC) for Drivers and Transport Managers and their continued validity post-Brexit and recognition of such in Ireland in a no deal scenario.

-At present, all motor vehicles from any EU country, including the UK, may travel within the EU without carrying special documentation to prove they have insurance in the country they are visiting.
-This will change when the UK leaves the EU.
+At present, vehicles from any EU country may travel within the EU without carrying documentation to prove that they have insurance in the country they are visiting.